tpwong1990/tpwong/project/README.md

 4. User can export and download the expenses details with csv file format.
 5. User can have the summary of the expenses and monthly shared expenses.

+A demo account is created.
+username: cs50projectdemo
+password: demo2023

 #### Programme structure:
 ##### app.py: